Ethanol10/Ror2Ganon/README.md

 <details>
 <summary>Click to expand previous patch notes:</summary>

+- 3.0.2 -> Fixes to the following:
+    - Reduced voice line frequency on all moves EXCEPT super heavy attacks.
+    - Recoloured smash skins are now a config file, I don't know how these work online, but make sure everyone has the config enabled for the skin you want.
+    - Other players should see players that throw their sword once should be able to retrieve their sword again.
+    - Balance Changes:
+        - Obliterator timer to max charge 10s -> 5s
+        - Serrated Whirlwind timer to max charge 10s -> 4s
 - 3.0.1 -> Fixes to the following:
     - Obliterator was removing one stock of Damage Absorbtion Armour instead of ALL stacks.
 Changes made to remove all stacks.
     - Some bad formatting on descriptions fixed.
 (Yes I know everything STILL looks like a goddamn essay.)